• Home

 Recommended Video

-“I remind ourselves at the company all the time: customers don’t care about AI,” he told Fortune’s Andrew Nusca.
+“I remind ourselves at the company all the time: Customers don’t care about AI,” he told Fortune’s Andrew Nusca.
 “Everybody talks about AI, but the reality is a consumer is looking to increase their cash flow.
 A consumer is looking to power their prosperity to make ends meet.
 A business is trying to get more customers.
 They’re trying to manage their customers, sell them more services.”

 Of course, AI still powers Intuit’s platforms, which help companies and entrepreneurs digest data that’s often stovepiped across dozens of separate applications they juggle.
-So Intuit declared years ago that it would focus on delivering “done-for-you experiences,” Goodzari said.
+So Intuit declared years ago that it would focus on delivering “done-for-you experiences,” Goodarzi said.

-“Customers don’t care about AI,” Goodzari added.
-“What they care about is ‘Help me grow my business, help me prosper.’
+“Customers don’t care about AI,” Goodarzi added.
+“What they care about is, ‘Help me grow my business, help me prosper.’
 And we have found the only way to do that is to combine technology automating everything for them with human intelligence on our platform that can actually give you the human touch and the advice.
 And we believe that will be the case for decades to come.
 But the role of the HI, the human, will change.”

 For example, an Intuit AI agent can hand off tasks to humans by helping them follow up with business clients who have overdue invoices or identify which ones typically pay on time.